 During the annual Docker conference in 2017, the keynote speech included the following hypothetical situation:

 Two engineers come back from vacation to discover that they need to quickly stand up an application that also requires an Oracle Database.
-Using containers, they quickly deploy the Oracle database by downloading the container image from the official Oracle Container Registry and turn what would normally be an onerous and multi-day endeavor into a process that only takes a few minutes.
+Using containers, they quickly deploy the Oracle database by downloading the container image from the official Oracle Container Registry and turning what would normally be an onerous and multi-day endeavor into a process that only takes a few minutes.

 While the scenario highlights the benefits of containers it also shows how an incredibly powerful benefit could quickly become a nightmare if the proper policies and procedures are not in place.

 Containers lower the barrier to entry in deploying enterprise-grade software.
 One consequence of this is that it becomes much easier for admins and others, who may not be aware of the cost and licensing implications, to install costly commercial software.
 Proper policies and procedures can greatly mitigate such risks.
-It is therefore crucial that these policies and procedures not only exist, but that employees are educated and trained accordingly so that such a mistake does not happen.
+It is therefore crucial that these policies and procedures not only exist but that employees are educated and trained accordingly so that such a mistake does not happen.

 Virtual Containers Licensing Considerations